Vyral/base-template/_posts/2018-05-03-breaking-down-the-top-5-real-estate-myths.md

 Today, I want to talk about the top myths of real estate in a hot seller’s market.

-**1. All agents are the same.** Some of you may have seen me discussing this myth on **[Good Things Utah](http://www.good4utah.com/good-things-utah/gtu-sponsor/why-should-someone-use-a-realtor-in-todays-seller-market/1069597291){: target="_blank"}**.
+**1. All agents are the same.** Some of you may have seen me discussing this myth on "**[Good Things Utah](http://www.good4utah.com/good-things-utah/gtu-sponsor/why-should-someone-use-a-realtor-in-todays-seller-market/1069597291){: target="_blank"}"**.
 Imagine that you had $500,000 to invest in the stock market.
 Would you go and hire a stockbroker just because you knew them, or would you get out there, investigate, and find the absolute best stockbroker who will protect and increase your money?

 Hiring a real estate is just like that.
 You need to hire the best real estate agent.
 On average, I get 3% to 4% more on the sale of a home than most other real estate agents, and there are a lot of great agents out there that you’ll want to interview.